materiaraiding/materiaraiding-old/tea.md

 ### After First Pass

 {: .healers }
 As MUR PF standard strat has the bosses split for this phase, players will be spread out and may potentially miss AoE heals as a result.
-Keep an eye on everyone's health, **especially tanks**, and don't be afraid to single target GCD heal if you need to.
+Keep an eye on everyone's health, **especially tanks**.

 From this point:
 - MT takes BJ north and OT takes CC south, and the bosses should face those respective directions.